achembarpu/project-euler/README.md

 ### About

-[Project Euler](https://projecteuler.net/) is a series of mathematical programming problems, that can be solved through Python programs which execute in under a minute.
+[Project Euler](https://projecteuler.net/) is a series of mathematical programming problems, that can be solved through simple programs which execute in under a minute.
 The use of mathematical concepts and logical thinking leads to the best solutions.

 ### Contribute

+Feel free to contribute your solutions, in any programming language.
-If you want to contribute to this project, read [this](https://github.com/arvindch/project-euler/blob/master/CONTRIBUTING.md) for more information.
+Read [this](https://github.com/arvindch/project-euler/blob/master/CONTRIBUTING.md) for more information.

 ### License